D4-course/GLASS/README.md

 # GLASS: GNN with Labeling Tricks for Subgraph Representation Learning

+## NOTE - Please refer to the HDD for the a high level overview of the repository

 This repository is the official implementation of the model in the [following paper](https://openreview.net/forum?id=XLxhEjKNbXj):

 Xiyuan Wang, Muhan Zhang.
 GLASS: GNN with Labeling Tricks for Subgraph Representation Learning.
 ICLR 2022.